yavasde/Fine-Tuning-For-Sense-Enhancement/README.md

 3) Evaluation of embedding spaces after isotropization in terms of _topology_, and _WiC task performance_

-You can either fine-tune and evaluate the models or evaluate the BERT model and isotropization method without fine-tuning.
+The code can be used to fine-tune the BERT model and evaluate the resulting models or evaluate the BERT model and isotropization method without fine-tuning.
 The trained models will be shared via huggingface after the anonymity period ends.

 ## Usage Example